worlddriven/documentation/README.md

 ## How Worlddriven Changes the Game

-### From Spectator to Stakeholder
-Traditional open source asks you to submit patches and hope they're accepted.
-Worlddriven makes you an immediate stakeholder with both power and responsibility for project success.
+**From Spectator to Stakeholder**: Your first contribution makes you an immediate stakeholder with both power and responsibility for project success.

-### Prevents Corporate Capture
-When the community collectively owns decision-making, no single entity can unilaterally change licenses, direction, or governance.
-Contributors who built the project retain democratic control.
+**Prevents Corporate Capture**: Collective decision-making means no single entity can unilaterally change licenses, direction, or governance.

-### Reduces Fork Necessity
-Disagreements get resolved through democratic process rather than community fragmentation.
-Energy focuses on collaborative improvement instead of competing implementations.
+**Reduces Fork Necessity**: Disagreements resolve through democratic process rather than community fragmentation, focusing energy on collaborative improvement.

-### Sustainable Participation
-By distributing both power and responsibility, worlddriven creates sustainable participation models that don't depend on individual heroics or burnout-prone maintainership.
+**Sustainable Participation**: Distributing power and responsibility creates sustainable models that don't depend on individual heroics or burnout-prone maintainership.

 ## The Vision: Three Phases